Call Today (512) 323-2333

 Other decisions have sided with the government’s authority to set immigration policy based on national security grounds.
 The Supreme Court ultimately upheld a revised version of the travel ban, finding that it was neutral on its face and within the president’s broad powers over immigration.
 The Court’s majority opinion emphasized that the policy included some non-Muslim countries and had a system for granting individual exemptions.

 The lack of clear precedent leaves the boundary between valid immigration restrictions and unlawful religious tests ill-defined.
 The Supreme Court may need to clarify the standards in future cases.
 Some legal scholars have proposed tests for evaluating whether a policy crosses the line, such as whether a reasonable observer would view it as motivated by religious hostility.
-However, there has yet to be a universally accepted legal standard.
+However, no one has yet accepted a universally accepted legal standard of the implications and exceptions of the religious test

 Looking Ahead and Seeking Legal Guidance